mousaz/training-repo/README.md

  8. Watch [this lecture](http://www.youtube.com/watch?v=jo_B4LTHi3I) about nodejs.
  8. Set up the editor/IDE of your choise with tabs = 2 spaces.

-# Your First Node.js Applicaiton
+# Your First Node.js Application
-This is a short tutorial (should take about 30 minutes) to get you started on the essentials of node and github.
+This is a short tutorial to get you started on the essentials of node and github.

 Fire up "git bash" (from the Start menu...).